 Property managers can also require a restocking fee.
 When you pay this fee, you don’t have to be responsible for managing and maintaining all the supplies in your home.
 The property manager is responsible for supplying all new guests with the essentials, like a couple of rolls of toilet paper per bathroom, a roll of paper towels, soap, shampoo and conditioner, and dish soap.
 This fee is typically determined based on the size of your home (larger homes need more supplies).

-Choosing the right site
+Choosing the right site to list your vacation rental

 By listing your property across several different sites, you’ll also have to pay many of the fees we mentioned above depending on which ones you ultimately choose.
 We recommend sitting down to calculate how much you would be paying in fees if you list on these sites individually versus how much you would pay if you used a property manager who could handle all of the fees for you (as well as the handling the overall management of your rental).